Frequently Asked Questions

 - A 3.0 TTU GPA

-- Completion of at least 12 of the 25 hours of Foundational Engineering Curriculum:
+- Completion of at least 12 Texas Tech University hours

 What are the different GPA requirements to declare into the different colleges?
 While it can vary depending on major program, the general admission requirements from TTUD or PREN are: